simondilhas/BIMtoCost-Excel/README.md

 - Cost Calculation: Integrates quantities, qualities, and unit prices for cost estimation.
 - Roombook: Aids in specifying room-specific qualities such as flooring.
 - Wallbook: Facilitates the specification of wall-related qualities based on wall relationships between two rooms.
+- Door Books: Offer detailed specifications for doors.
-- Element Books: Offer detailed specifications for various elements.
+- Window Books: Offer detailed specifications for windows.
+- SimpleBIM Wall Enrichment: Aggregates the data to bring it back to the IFC file for visualization using SimpleBIM.
 - List: Contains supplementary pick lists.

 ### General Workflow